13vin/13vin/README.md

-- 👋 Hi, I’m Levin Samsson Moras
+- 👋 Hi, I’m Levin Samson Moras

-🔭 Currently working on projects that blend technology and creativity.
+-🔭 Currently working on projects that blend technology and creativity.
-🌱 Learning and exploring new programming languages and frameworks.
+-🌱 Learning and exploring new programming languages and frameworks.
-👯 I enjoy collaborating on open source projects and helping the community.
+-👯 I enjoy collaborating on open source projects and helping the community.
-💬 Let's connect and discuss code, ideas, or anything tech-related!
+-💬 Let's connect and discuss code, ideas, or anything tech-related!

-📫 Reach me at: [21f26.levin@sjec.ac.in]
+-📫 Reach me at: [21f26.levin@sjec.ac.in]
-📱 Connect with me on [Twitter](https://twitter.com/LevinDevelops) | [LinkedIn](https://linkedin.com/in/levin-samson-moras-80802b286/) |
+-📱 Connect with me on [Twitter](https://twitter.com/LevinDevelops) | [LinkedIn](https://linkedin.com/in/levin-samson-moras-80802b286/) |

 <!---